reinforce-tech/reinforce-tech/README.md

 <br>
 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
 Hi there!
-I am John Clarence Palma Rence, for short.
+I am John Clarence Palma, Rence or John for short.
 I am an Aspring full-stack web developer, and I have a strong enthusiasm for programming, particularly web development.
 I customize things to my liking.
 I'm pursuing a Bachelor of Science in Information Technology at my present college.
 In addition, I freelance.
 I create designs and static webpages, and I enjoy picking up new skills in the process.
 <br>
 <br>
 <div align="center">